 {84}

 all the pastoral offices in the country?
-Is this what they mean to plead as order&#8212;church order?
+Is this what they mean to plead as order -- church order?
 Yet church order it is.
 They state, indeed, that they only ascribe to their princes to rule with the civil sword all the estates of the realm, but they ascribe a great deal more.
-This was a most godly ascription; but if *they* have only ascribed this, their princes have ascribed a great deal more to themselves (and they have acquiesced in it, though they have not put it in the book&#8212;though it constitutes the special difference of the system, and makes it the church, or, as some may say, *not* the church of England), and that is, that these individuals, who might be in excommunication, appoint nearly all the pastors in the country.
+This was a most godly ascription; but if *they* have only ascribed this, their princes have ascribed a great deal more to themselves (and they have acquiesced in it, though they have not put it in the book -- though it constitutes the special difference of the system, and makes it the church, or, as some may say, not the church of England), and that is, that these individuals, who might be in excommunication, appoint nearly all the pastors in the country.
 I would ask if there is any order in all this?
-We have had an eminent instance of this system in principle and practice, when, with one fell swoop, a minister, and not the king at all, but a House of Commons (and who are *they* in the church?) struck off ten or twelve of the bishops of a country: that is, he not only is the appointer of the persons, but orders the whole internal arrangement of their superintendence, saying how much is a proper extent of episcopal care, and who shall exercise it.
+We have had an eminent instance of this system in principle and practice, when, with one fell swoop, a minister, and not the king at all, but a House of commons (and who are *they* in the church?) struck off ten or twelve of the bishops of a country: that is, he not only is the appointer of the persons, but orders the whole internal arrangement of their superintendence, saying how much is a proper extent of episcopal care, and who shall exercise it.
 But the great point which strikes at the root of all the church order, and of which the documents state nothing and therefore are a false witness for the church, is, that the pastoral appointments have no connection at all with the church.
-The succession is from the crown, from the world and its power, *not from God at all*; so that the great distinctive difference of the church of England would not be found on the face of her own account of herself at all. *But that distinctive difference destroys the principle of a church.*
+The succession is from the crown, from the world and its power, *not from God at all*; so that the great distinctive difference of the church of England would not be found on the face of her own account of herself at all. *But that distinctive difference destroys the principle of a church*.

 But while the church does not honestly state its character, the principle of disorder goes a great deal farther, and all real order is destroyed by the system.
 By virtue of this system, a number of persons are appointed as clergy or ministers of parishes.
 There is no reference whatever to the various offices flowing from specific gifts.
-The scripture indeed speaketh on this wise, &#8220;When he ascended up on high, he &#8230; gave gifts unto men &#8230; and he gave some apostles; and some prophets; and some evangelists; and some pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ&#8221;: the beautifully ordered and united means by which the body is perfected and built up.
+The scripture indeed speaketh on this wise, "When he ascended up on high, he ... gave gifts unto men ... and he gave some apostles; and some prophets; and some evangelists; and some pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ": the beautifully ordered and united means by which the body is perfected and built up.
 But this is trampled under foot for a fancied succession which